Legacy of Caring Gala and Auction, May 15, 2015

-Mark your calendars for May 2 and 3 when, once again, the Tour of Homes Marketplace comes to Big Canoe!
+Mark your calendars for May 22 and 23 when the Springtime Marketplace comes to Big Canoe!
 Here you will see the Broyles Center transformed into a bustling array of vendors and artists offering jewelry, clothing, artwork, furniture, bakery goods — and so much more!

-Even if you are not going to visit the homes on the tour, plan to enjoy seeing all the Marketplace has to offer.
+The Springtime Marketplace is a must-see for Big Canoe residents and visitors alike.
 It's a time for some serious shopping if you're looking for unique, hand-crafted pieces of artwork, jewelry, and home accessories.
 There is no charge to browse around the many treasures to be found at the Marketplace.
-Shop before or after your home tour on Friday, May 2, from 9 AM until 5 PM and on Saturday, May 3, from 9 a.m. until 4 p.m.
+Shop before or after your home tour on Friday, May 22, from 9:00 a.m. until 5:00 p.m. and on Saturday, May 23, from 9:00 a.m. until 4:00 p.m.

 Bake, Buy, or Both! - Bear Paw Bakery Beckons

-Our own, “Bearfoot Contessa,” will be at the back of the Broyles Center to welcome you to the Bear Paw Bakery and to the 2014 Tour of Homes.
+Our own, “Bearfoot Contessa,” will be at the back of the Broyles Center to welcome you to the Bear Paw Bakery and to the 2015 Springtime Marketplace.
 The bakery has the sweetest opportunities for you to help support area charities!

 First, you can bake something to share: cakes, cupcakes, cookies, coffee cakes, pies, sweet rolls, brownies and bars.
 This year we are adding some salty/savory snacks such as roasted nuts, trail mix, and party mix, as well as diabetic friendly and gluten free baked goods.
 Don’t forget our four-legged friends.
 Dog and cat treats are also welcomed.
-You can bake it now and put it in your freezer or bake it just before the Tour of Homes and bring it to the Broyles Center between 10 AM and 4 PM on Thursday, May 1, or on Friday morning, May 2.
+You can bake it now and put it in your freezer or bake it just before the Marketplace and bring it to the Broyles Center between 10:00 a.m. and 4:00 p.m. on Thursday, May 21, or on Friday morning, May 22.
 All goods should be labeled.
 Because of food allergies, please be sure to indicate on the label if your items contain nuts.
 Bakery volunteers will package your goods for sale and price your items.

 Crazy Bear Café - A legacy of Great Grillin' by our Guys